 2. The group happy hour.
 Get a group of co-workers together and go out for happy hour one day after work.
 Now that you've already spent some time together, going to a happy hour is a great way to get to know each other outside of the work environment.
 Being outside the work environment will also give you the opportunity to do a bit of flirting with the interest.
 This will be a good way to see if he's also flirting with you.

 3. The cool attitude.
 The key to liking someone at work is not to let them know it.
 You want to be able to casually get to know each other.
 During the happy hour, notice with which people they are hanging out most.
 Are they paying extra attention to you?
 Are they flirting with you?
 If so, then proceed to number four.
-Watch Out!
-Online Dating Red Flags
+Ladies, You Need To Watch Out For These Online Dating Red Flags

 4. The playful text message.
 Text him one day and ask him what he's doing for lunch.
 Be playful and tell him that you really need to get out of the office, and that you couldn't think of anyone more fun with whom to have a lunch escape.